shanebedggood/corepadel/docs/FIREBASE_SETUP_GUIDE.md

-# Firebase Setup Guide for Core Padel
+# Firebase Setup Guide for Pace and Court

 This guide will help you set up Firebase authentication with passwordless sign-in and user sync to PostgreSQL.